-This post covers things to do in November in San Francisco, including free, nighttime, and family-friendly activities, updated for 2022.
+This post covers things to do in November in San Francisco, updated for 2023.

 Several of the items below are already included for free with the purchase of a tourist discount pass.